§.PromptLayer alternatives

 PromptLayer is a prompt-management platform openly built for non-technical collaborators · PMs, domain experts, the doctors and lawyers their CEO names in interviews.
 Engineering-first teams converge on PromptLayer in evaluations and then notice the audience mismatch in the editor, the blueprint UI, and the cliff between Pro and Team.

-This page compares PromptLayer with three credible alternatives for engineers · LangSmith, Langfuse, and Prompt Assay · on the facts that matter when the audience is the wedge.
+This page compares PromptLayer with three credible alternatives for engineers · LangSmith, Langfuse, and Prompt Assay · on the facts that matter when the editor’s intended audience is what decides whether the tool fits your team.

 I.The destinations